port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/example.md

 Existing / New CI jobs can be utilized for handling self-service actions.

-Some CI tools (GitHub, Jenkins, ...) has some built-in integrations, to easily provision new resources.
+Some CI tools (GitHub, Jenkins, ...) has built-in integrations, to easily provision new resources.

 Look for this [example](https://github.com/port-labs/port-action-runner-examples/tree/main/python/s3_bucket_creation/github_action/webhook), to see how to implement S3 bucket creation, using GitHub actions from the public marketplace.